leoncvlt/blinkist-scraper/README.md

                         downloading audio files.
 Can't be smaller than 1 --headless            Start the automated web browser in headless mode.
-                        Works only if you already logged in once --audio               Download the audio blinks for each book --concat-audio        Concatenate the audio blinks into a single file and tag it.
+                        Works only if you already logged in once --audio               Download the audio blinks for each book.
+  --concat-audio        Concatenate the audio blinks into a single file and
+                        tag it.
 Requires ffmpeg --keep-noncat         Keep the individual blink audio files, instead of